 Populism and racism have often walked hand-in-hand, and Wallace is seen as one of the most successful practitioners of this partnership, though he sometimes claimed that his racist tones were merely political calculations to gain popular support.

 During his third run for the presidency in 1972, Wallace announced that he no longer supported segregation.
-The campaign seemed headed for success until he was shot in Maryland.
+The campaign seemed headed for success until he was shot in Maryland by 21-year-old Arthur Bremer.
 Wallace spent the rest of his life in a wheelchair, though he ran for president one more time, unsuccessfully.
-When he wasn’t seeking the presidency, he was getting reelected in non-consecutive Alabama governorships.
+When he wasn’t seeking the presidency, he was getting elected to non-consecutive Alabama governorships.

 The 1990s saw some moderate conservative populism with the presidential campaigns of Ross Perot winning 18.9 percent of the popular vote in 1992 and 8.4 percent in 1996.
 TV and radio media also saw a rise in populist Conservative personalities like Rush Limbaugh and hosts on Fox News, on the Internet with Matt Drudge and Andrew Breitbart, and in publishing with authors like Ann Coulter.